 Weather in Cortina d’Ampezzo

-The mountain pearl of Italy – Cortina d’Ampezzo
+The Mountain Pearl of Italy – Cortina d’Ampezzo

-The “Queen of the Alps” is the name of the best ski resort in Italy, Cortina d’Ampezzo .
+“The Queen of the Alps” – this is the name of the best ski resort in Italy Cortina d’Ampezzo.
 This fairy-tale town is surrounded by unique mountains: their unusual pink hue earned them the status of a UNESCO World Heritage Site.
-The wonderful nature has made Cortina d’Ampezzo a favorite of celebrities and the world’s elite.
-Ernest Hemingway and Vladimir Nabokov were inspired here, Audrey Hepburn, Clark Gable, Ingrid Bergman and Brigitte Bardot rested here, and Frank Sinatra and Elvis Presley went skiing.
-Today, among the “star” guests of the city, you can meet George Clooney, Keana Reeves, Liz Taylor, Madonna and Monica Bellucci.
+The magnificent nature made Cortina d’Ampezzo a favorite of celebrities and the world’s elite.
+Ernest Hemingway and Vladimir Nabokov were inspired here, Audrey Hepburn, Clark Gable, Ingrid Bergman and Brigitte Bardot rested, Frank Sinatra and Elvis Presley skied.
+Today, among the “star” guests of the city you can meet George Clooney, Keanu Reeves, Liz Taylor, Madonna and Monica Bellucci.

-Buildings in Piazza Roma
+Houses in Piazza Roma

-View of the City Hall building (Piazza Roma square)
+View of the City Hall (Piazza Roma)

-Like a small Hollywood, Cortina d’Ampezzo has more than once served as a filming location for films that have already become classics of world cinema.
-Among them are “The Pink Panther” with the participation of Peter Sellers and Claudia Cardinale, “The Lovers” with Marcello Mastroianni and “For Your Eyes Only” with the legendary Roger Moore as Agent 007.
+Like a little Hollywood, Cortina d’Ampezzo has repeatedly served as a filming location for films that have already become classics of world cinema.
+Among them are “The Pink Panther” starring Peter Sellers and Claudia Cardinale, “Lovers” with Marcello Mastroianni and “For Your Eyes Only” with the legendary Roger Moore as Agent 007.

 View of the Dolomites

-Dolomites Alps
+Dolomites

 View of the church in Piazza Roma